Panorama (British TV programme): Undercover: Football's Dirty Secrets

-The Football Association has asked for any evidence as it tries to rid such action from football.

 Sex Crimes and the Vatican

-On 1 October 2006 Panorama broadcast an episode on Crimen Sollicitationis, a church "instruction" approved by Pope John XXIII in 1962, which establishes a procedure for dealing with child sex abuse scandals within the Catholic Church.
+On 1 October 2006, Panorama broadcast an episode on Crimen Sollicitationis, a church "instruction" approved by Pope John XXIII in 1962, which establishes a procedure for dealing with child sex abuse scandals within the Catholic Church.
 It was enforced for 20 years by Cardinal Joseph Ratzinger before he became the Pope.
 It instructs bishops on how to deal with allegations of child abuse against priests.
 Critics claim the document has been used to evade prosecution for sex crimes.

 Daylight Robbery

 Panorama investigated claims that as much as $23 billion (£11.75 billion) may have been lost, stolen or not properly accounted for in Iraq.

 The United States Department of Justice has imposed gagging orders that prevent discussion of the allegations.
 US and other media have reported little on this issue.

 Death in the Med

 In a programme broadcast in 2010, Jane Corbin investigated what really happened on the ship MV Mavi Marmara, when Israeli commandos seized the ship as part of the blockade of Gaza.

-Abbas Al Lawati, a reporter for Gulf News, who was on the Mavi Marmara during the Gaza flotilla raid, criticised Panoramas reporting of the raid in the documentary, "Death in the Med", stating that it was either a result of "weak journalism" or "deep bias".
+Abbas Al Lawati, a reporter for Gulf News, who was on the Mavi Marmara during the Gaza flotilla raid, criticised Panorama's reporting of the raid in the documentary, "Death in the Med", stating that it was either a result of "weak journalism" or "deep bias".
 Nobel Peace Laureate Mairead Maguire, who had also participated in the Free Gaza flotilla, has also accused the programme of a "lack of truth" and "bias" in a letter to the BBC, describing its effects on the families of those who died as a "grave injustice".

 "The BBC Trust has ruled that a Panorama documentary about the Israeli boarding of the Mavi Marmara was "accurate and impartial" overall..."